Opioids

 Combining with Other Substances

-Using opioids in combination with other substances like alcohol, benzodiazepines, or other central nervous system depressants increases the risk of dangerous side effects, including respiratory depression, coma, and death.
+Mixing opioids with alcohol, benzodiazepines, or other central nervous system depressants greatly elevates the risk of respiratory depression, coma, and fatal overdose.

 Drug Common Street Names